From Abracadabra to Zombies | View All

 The American Psychological Association has issued a position paper on FC, stating that "Studies have repeatedly demonstrated that facilitated communication is not a scientifically valid technique for individuals with autism or mental retardation" and describing FC as "a controversial and unproved communicative procedure with no scientifically demonstrated support for its efficacy."

 Facilitated Communication therapy began in Australia with Rosemary Crossley.
-The center for FC in the United States is Syracuse University, which houses the Facilitated Communication Institute (FCI) in their School of Education.
+The center for FC in the United States is Syracuse University, which houses the Facilitated Communication Institute (FCI), now called the Institute on Communication and Inclusion, in their School of Education.
 The FC Institute was established in 1992.
-It conducts research, provides training to teach people to become facilitators, hosts seminars and conferences, publishes a quarterly newsletter and produces and sells materials promoting FC, including a six-part video series for $50 per video ($250 for the series). [new] In what might be called a nod to Orwell and Newspeak, FCI is now called the Institute for Communication and Inclusion and FC is now called "supported typing."* [/new]
+It conducts research, provides training to teach people to become facilitators, hosts seminars and conferences, publishes a quarterly newsletter and produces and sells materials promoting FC, including a six-part video series for $50 per video ($250 for the series).
+In what might be called a nod to Orwell and Newspeak, FCI is now called the Institute for Communication and Inclusion and FC is now called "supported typing."*

 While several studies have indicated that facilitated communication does tap into the mind of a person who heretofore had been incommunicado, most studies have shown that facilitated communication only taps into the beliefs and expectations of the facilitator.
 Many control studies have failed to produce strong evidence that facilitated communication works.
 Defenders of FC routinely criticize as insignificant or malicious those studies that fail to validate FC.
 Yet, it is unlikely that there is a massive conspiracy on the part of all those who have done research on this topic and have failed to arrive at findings agreeable to the FCI.